 - Sautéed zucchini

-Or feel free to browse through my entire list of all zucchini recipes!
+Or feel free to browse through my favorite collection of healthy zucchini recipes!

 - 3 lbs zucchini chopped into 1″ pieces